 Closing Times from 3 to 5 pm is best.

-Mine I started at I think 8 am and went until 3pm (You need to remember the clean up time.)
+Mine I started at I think 8 am (when our start time was supposed to be 9) and went until 3pm (You need to remember the clean up time.)

 Here's an article I came across that can help